 1.2 Contacting us:

 (a) to cancel a Contract in accordance with your legal right to do so as set out in clause 8, you need to let us know that you have decided to cancel.
-The easiest way to do this is to complete the cancellation form which can be found on our website.
+The easiest way to do this is to contact us at firstname.lastname@example.org.